OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 -es words (Google Translate - change es for any two letter language code and "words" for what you want to translate!

+Go to Commands in Mirc for Mario and Pixel Editor

 Where a directory refers to "kenny" instead of "name" - same idea, change it to whatever it is on your end...

 # irc-translate-bot